dxmegvpw/web_page/senior_thesis/senior_thesis_temp.md

         .
     \end{align}
 $$
 Note that we have interchanged the dummy indices several times after derivating.
-At last, the equation of motion with respect to the $F _ {i}$
+At last, the equation of motion for the $F _ {i}$
 $$
     \begin{equation}
         h^{\bar{j}i}\bar{F} _ {\bar{j}}